dcos-terraform/dynamic-masters-poc/aws/FINDINGS.md

 terraform apply plan.out
 ```

-3) Taint the master3 null_resource to re-install the master role on the newly created instance. **NOTE: This will also try to recreate ALL underlying Agent null_resources as well.
+3) Taint the master3 null_resource to re-install the master role on the newly created instance. **NOTE: This will also try to re-create ALL underlying Agent null_resources as well.
 It will fail on the Agents which is expected and will be fixed in the next step.**

-Also, to note here, this at times appears to be incosistent on the correct null_resource for the master installation.
+Also, to note here, this at times appears to be inconsistent on the correct null_resource for the master installation.
 Sometimes master2 and others master1.
+This caused pain.

 ```
 terraform taint -module dcos.dcos-install.dcos-masters-install null_resource.master3